parashchand10/Intelligent-Lead-Classification-System/README.md

 2. Import Workflow: * Download the student_inquiry_workflow.json from this repository.
 3. In n8n, click on Workflows > Import from File.
 Configure Credentials:
-Set up your API keys for Google, OpenAI, and your chosen mail provider in the n8n Credentials section.
+Set up your API keys for Google, Groq, and your chosen mail provider in the n8n Credentials section.
 4. Activate: Toggle the workflow to Active to start receiving inquiries.